ITBE-Lab/MA/README.md

     --Minimal_Ambiguity <int> [0]                  During the extension of seeds using the FMD-index:
-                                                   With increasing extension width, the number of occurrences of corresponding seeds on the reference montonically decreases.
+                                                   With increasing extension width, the number of occurrences of corresponding seeds on the reference monotonically decreases.
 Keep extending, while the
                                                    number of occurrences is higher than 'Minimal Ambiguity'.
-(For details see the MA-Handbook.)

     --Maximal_Ambiguity <int> [100]                Discard seeds that occur more than 'Maximal ambiguity' time on the reference.
-Set to zero to disable.
+Set this option to zero in order to disable it.

-    --Skip_Ambiguous_Seeds <bool> [false]          Enabled: Discard all seeds that are more ambiguous than [Maximal Ambiguity].
-Disabled: sample [Maximal
+    --Skip_Ambiguous_Seeds <bool> [false]          Enabled: Discard all seeds that are more ambiguous than <Maximal Ambiguity>.
+Disabled: sample <Maximal
-                                                   Ambiguity] random seeds from too ambiguous seeds.
+                                                   Ambiguity> random seeds from too ambiguous seeds.

     --Seeding_Drop-off_A_-_Minimal_Seed_Size <int> [15]
-                                                   Heuristic runtime optimization: For a given read R, let N be the number of seeds of size >= [val].
+                                                   Heuristic runtime optimization: For a given read R, let N be the number of seeds of size >= <val>.
-                                                   Discard R, if N < [length(R)] * [Seeding drop-off
+                                                   Discard R, if N < <length(R)> * <Seeding drop-off
-                                                   B].
+                                                   B>.

     --Seeding_Drop-off_B_-_Factor <double> [0.005]
                                                    Heuristic runtime optimization: Factor for seed
                                                    drop-off calculation.
-For more information see
+For more information see the parameter Seeding drop-off A.
-                                                   parameter [Seeding drop-off A].

 Strip of Consideration options:
-    -N, --Maximal_Number_of_SoC's <int> [30]       Only consider the <val> best scored SoC's.
-0 = no limit.
+    -N, --Maximal_Number_of_SoCs <int> [30]        Consider the <val> best scored SoC's merely.
+0 =
+                                                   Consider all SoCs.

-    -M, --Minimal_Number_of_SoC's <int> [1]        Always consider the first <val> SoC's no matter the Heuristic optimizations.
-Upping this parameter
+    -M, --Minimal_Number_of_SoCs <int> [1]         Always consider the first <val> SoCs no matter the Heuristic optimizations.
+Increasing this parameter
-                                                   might improve the output of supplementary
+                                                   might improve the quality of supplementary
-                                                   alignments and therefore successive SV calling.
+                                                   alignments.

     --Fixed_SoC_Width <int> [0]                    Set the SoC width to a fixed value.
-0 = use the formula given in the paper.
-This parameter is intended for debugging purposes.
+0 = use the formula given in the paper. (for debugging purposes.)

 SAM Output options:
     -n, --Maximal_Number_of_Reported_Alignments <int> [0]